-Abbey Pond Trail is a 4.1 mile moderately trafficked out and back trail located near Middlebury, VT that features a lake and is rated as moderate.
+Abbey Pond Trail is a 4.1 mile moderately trafficked out and back trail located near Middlebury, Vermont that features a lake and is rated as moderate.
 The trail is primarily used for hiking and walking and is accessible year-round.

 Directions from East Middlebury, VT: Travel 5.5 miles north of East Middlebury on SR 116.
 The trail begins on the east side of the road.